simonmichael/hledger_site/src/conversion2.md

   coexist somehow.
 It should be possible to record both in a transaction's entry, and not have it rejected for being unbalanced.

+- What if you combine `--cost` and `--infer-equity` ?
+I think ideally `--cost` is unaffected, working as it normally would without the equity postings.